Plane in flight

 How do I cancel my flight ticket?

-How much is it to cancel a flight?
+How much does it cost to cancel a flight?

 hand pointing